davidralphlewis/davidralphlewis.github.io/_posts/2021-02-03-red-ink-liam-bates.markdown

 ***

-*DL:Where did you start with this poem?
+*DL: Where did you start with this poem?
 Was it based on a real moment you experienced?*

 LB: I think this is the closest thing to an explicitly Covid World poem I have.
 I started it I think during lockdown 1.
 Most of my poems begin in a surreal place I think, and I guess this one did too, it just also happened to be real.

 *DL: You say your poems begin a surreal place, where do you typically pull inspiration from?*

-LB: Yeah, I think I’m interested in surreal and absurd ideas generally, though admittedly didn’t come to that through any academically route, though I’ve tried on occasion to learn more about the poets and other artists who describe themselves as Surrealists with a big S. In reality, I think things like cartoons, weird music, cinema, some stand up, those are the early entry points to the surreal for me, along with maybe having a certain sort of brain.
+LB: Yeah, I think I’m interested in surreal and absurd ideas generally, though admittedly didn’t come to that through any academic route, though I’ve tried on occasion to learn more about the poets and other artists who describe themselves as Surrealists with a big S. In reality, I think things like cartoons, weird music, cinema, some stand up, those are the early entry points to the surreal for me, along with maybe having a certain sort of brain.

 *DL: Does the surrealness come to you on the first draft or is it something you dig for?
 How did you revise this poem?*